-WHEN ABUSE IS SUSPECTED THE FIRST QUESTION TO ASK YOURSELF IS ALWAYS – “IS THE PUPIL SAFE?”
+WHEN ABUSE IS SUSPECTED THE FIRST QUESTION TO ASK YOURSELF IS ALWAYS – “IS THE CHILD SAFE?”

-We are committed to ensuring every pupil should feel safe and protected from any form of abuse, any kind of neglect, non-accidental physical injury, sexual exploitation or emotional ill-treatment.
+We are committed to ensuring every student should feel safe and protected from any form of abuse, any kind of neglect, non-accidental physical injury, sexual exploitation or emotional ill-treatment.

 As a consequence we will: